2016 Quota Assessment Tools Evaluation Project

 - Quota transfer assessment structure: Evaluate whether, and to what extent, the current structure of transfer assessments is impacting the movement of quota between producers.

-The evaluation will take into account key 2005 transfer assessment and industry entry related policy objectives:
+The evaluation takes into account key 2005 transfer assessment and industry entry related policy objectives:

 - Quota is intended to be produced.